6. Sedimentation

 Figure 102 – The Catumbela River meanders and its mouth into the Atlantic Ocean (Angola).

 Hence, these marshy areas contain predominantly silts and muds which, during the dry season will desiccate, forming very characteristic mud cracks.
-Figure 102B, shows a present day example, where mud cracks had started to develop during a previous dry period, but the area was again flooded in the rainy season
+Figure 102B, shows a present day example, where mud cracks have formed very recently,

 and figure 102C, shows consolidated mud cracks as well as casts.